ttran2001/ttran2001.github.io/README.md

 4. Finally, type `systemctl enable sddm.service` to enable the simple desktop display for our KDE Plasma DE
 5. Reboot your system by typing `reboot`

+(Problem: I ran into a problem where it did not boot the screen when I reboot it.
+It was stuck in the start screen and never boot.
+Had reinstall a new virtual machine)

 ![Screenshot 2022-11-05 024458](https://user-images.githubusercontent.com/87620828/200138323-220932ca-c2d1-4780-85df-20bc4a7b6a6c.jpg)